-How many new homeowners were left scratching their heads when a stand of crocus flowers suddenly popped up in the middle of summer?
+Many new homeowners are left scratching their heads when a stand of crocus flowers suddenly pops up in the middle of summer.
 In fact, many people unfamiliar with the rain lily mistake this flower for the crocus, as they are similar in size and shape.
 There are many reasons you should get to know this underused perennial flower bulb, which will spread abundantly in your flower garden with little or no care.

 Get to Know Rain Lilies

-Also known as the zephyr lily, fairy lily, and rain flower, Zephyranthes plants are reliably hardy in zones 7-11.
+Also known as the Zephyr lily, fairy lily, and rain flower, Zephyranthes plants are reliably hardy in zones 7-11.
 Gardeners in colder growing zones can still enjoy these plants in containers, where they perform reliably as border fillers.
-The plants grow from three to eighteen inches tall, and bloom from summer until frost depending on the variety.
+The plants grow from 3 to 18 inches tall and bloom from summer until frost depending on the variety.

 How to Plant Rain Lilies